 But this seems to imply that the universe and truth are more than physical, and there is something metaphysical ‘out there’, something many unbelievers would be unwilling to say.
 It is also difficult to see how these objective ethics can be known, and known to be true.

-So the objective view of ethics also has its problems, but it does seem to correspond better with what we experience and innately know about right and wrong.
+So the objective view of ethics also has its difficulties, but it does seem to correspond better with what we experience and innately know about right and wrong.
 It works better in practice, but raises some philosophical issues.

 What can we conclude?